insulin load = total carbohydrates – fibre + 0.56 x protein

 can you eat too much fat?

-The good news is that a higher fat low insulin diet will typically lead to increased satiety and reduced energy intake.
+The good news is that a low insulin load nutrient dense diet diet will typically lead to increased satiety and reduced energy intake.

 The bad news is that excess energy, whatever the source, will lead to fat gain, inflammation and insulin resistance.

 Many people recommend that you should eat ‘fat to satiety’.
 Unfortunately, high fat foods can be easy to overeat, at least for some individuals.
 There is no need to force yourself to eat extra fat if you are trying to lose weight.
-If you’re trying to lose weight there’s no need to go out of your way to add extra fat and oils to your food but rather obtain your fat from whole-food sources.
+There’s no need to go out of your way to add extra fat and oils to your food.
+If your goal is weight loss, you can obtain more than enough fat from whole-food sources.

 Implementing an intermittent fasting regimen can be useful for people who find that reducing the dietary insulin load doesn’t lead to enough reduction in appetite.

-- The end game is to reduce the insulin load of your diet to the point that your pancreas can keep up and maintain normal blood glucose levels consistent with your personal metabolic health and level of insulin sensitivity.
+- To regain control of your appetite you need to insulin load of your diet to the point that your pancreas can keep up and maintain normal blood glucose levels consistent with your personal metabolic health and level of insulin sensitivity.

 - If your blood glucose and insulin level are high then you should work to decrease the insulin load of your diet.

-- As the insulin load of your diet decreases you should see your blood glucose levels come down as well, your appetite reduce and your ketone levels come up.
+- As the insulin load of your diet decreases you should see your blood glucose levels come down, your appetite reduce and your ketone levels come up.

 - If you’re still not seeing the results you want then the next step is to try intermittent fasting to further reduce your insulin and blood glucose as well as mitigate your overall food take.